 A Family Law Firm Serving Maryland and the District of Columbia

 From offices in Bethesda, The Law Offices of Lloyd A. Malech offers family law legal services to residents of all of Maryland and the greater Washington, DC metro area.
-Our law firm is led by seasoned trial lawyer Lloyd A. Malech, who has more than 15 years' legal experience.
+Our law firm is led by seasoned trial lawyer Lloyd A. Malech, who has 20+ years of legal experience.
 With assistance from professional and friendly staff, Mr. Malech serves as a strong advocate in modification and enforcement actions.

 Modification of Child Support and Child Custody Orders

 If a change of circumstances results in a significant change in income, a child support modification order may be necessary — for example, if one parent loses a job or gets a promotion or a raise.

 Child custody modification actions are often brought when the parent with primary custody wants to relocate with the child, or if the parent with primary custody is found to be engaging in activity that endangers the well-being of the child.

 Parental relocation cases and parental neglect cases are often complex, and knowledgeable legal assistance is important for both parents.

 Enforcement of Child Support and Child Custody Orders